rishiigupta04/yt-comments-sentiment-analysis/README.md

 ---

-**CommentSense** is an end-to-end NLP and MLOps platform for sentiment analysis on YouTube comments.
+**CommentSense** is an end-to-end NLP and MLOps project for sentiment analysis on YouTube comments.

 Built by fine-tuning **Twitter-RoBERTa** on **1 Million+ YouTube comments**, CommentSense understands internet slang, emojis, creator-audience interactions, and social-media language patterns that traditional sentiment models often fail to capture.